 Are unprofitable and are in a high ad position

-I usually think of ad position in three levels:
+I usually think of ad position on three levels:

-The next filters I add at keyword level is Quality Score.
+The next filter I add at the keyword level is Quality Score.
 Quality Score is one of those factors that can make you or break you when it comes to AdWords management.

 I keep it simple when it comes to Quality Score and just use the following three segments: